machdyne/sechzig/README.md

 ### Signals

-This section describes the signals and their directions from the perspective of the module.
+This section describes the signals from the perspective of the module when paired with [Mozart](https://github.com/machdyne/mozart).

 | Signal | Voltage | Dir | Description |
 | ------ | ------- | --- | ----------- |